YosefLab/SymSim/README.md

 SymSim (Synthetic model of multiple variability factors for Simulation) is an R package for simulation of single cell RNA-Seq data.

 ### Install from Github
 This package can be installed with R package devtools.
-First, pull the package with git clone to your working directory.
-Make sure that you have installed the packages listed in the DESCRIPTION file.
+First, make sure that you have installed the packages listed in the DESCRIPTION file.

 The required Bioconductor packages can be installed as follows in R:
 ```